vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 13. If a blue photon having 3.3 electron-volt of energy liberates an electron in silicon, whose band gap is 1.1 eV,, what fraction of the photon's energy is "kept" by the electron once it settles down from the excess?107
 14. If a 2.5 electron-volt photon liberates an electron from silicon with a 1.1 eV band gap, how much kinetic energy does the emerging electron have?
 Express in both eV and Joules, and then determine the velocity of the electron if the electron mass is 9 × 10-31 kg.
 15. Briefly summarize the sequence of events108 that results in a
 105: Humans emit in the infrared, so we don't see it with our eyes.
 Note that the spectrum is spread over so many microns and we're being approximate about the temperature, so relax your answer to an easy, round number.
 106: like the sun or an incandescent light bulb; one that obeys Eq.
 13.4
 107: The rest going into excess kinetic en- ergy which just heats up the PV cell.
 108: ...consistent with the relevant physics, of course

-    13 Solar Energy
 224
 successful contribution to PV current, starting with a green photon leaving the sun and ending with an electron crossing the junction.
 16. Many people have an instinctive reaction to discount the << 20% PV panel efficiency as disappointingly low-perhaps thinking they should hold out for higher.
 Present a multi-point argument about why the efficiency is actually pretty good, and why in practice it is plenty good enough to be practical.
 17. If aiming for a particular power output109 from a PV array, describe explicitly/quantitatively how PV panel efficiency interacts with the physical size (area) of the array.
 For instance, what happens if the efficiency doubles or is cut in half, while keeping the same target output?
 18. Make the connection between Figure 13.4 and Figure 13.6 by drawing a zoom-in of the bottom left corner of one of the cells in Figure 13.6.